 The fire resistance rating in the NFPA system is also expressed in hours, and the other categories are similar to those in the UL system.

-When selecting fire rated doors for a commercial building, several factors should be considered to ensure that the doors are appropriate for the application and provide the necessary level of protection.
+When selecting fire rated doors for a commercial building, consider several factors to ensure they are suitable and provide adequate protection.

 The first factor to consider is the building codes and regulations that apply to the building.
 These codes specify the minimum fire rating requirements for doors in different areas of the building, based on factors such as occupancy type, building height, and egress requirements.